hyun78/coling2024_simmask/README.md

 This is repository of paper (Detecting Offensive Language in an Open Chatbot Platform), to be appear COLING2024.

 The full dataset (live / teach) will be shared soon.
+* we will share the dataset upon response due to the company's terms and conditions.